OscarHemmingsen/PHBS_MLF_2018/README.md

 ### Decision tree

-We build two decision tree models.
-One, where we decide via the gini and the second with the information gain
+The second classifier model that we wanted to compute was a decision tree.
+Here, we made two different algorithms.
+One, based on the gini index and a second with information entropy.
+The two model's code is listed below.
+The results are the following:

 Gini index

 <img width="697" alt="gini index" src="https://user-images.githubusercontent.com/42951188/48195642-2d040e80-e38b-11e8-9753-3827cd9a254c.png">

-Based on the Gini index above and its result, we have not satifying with its accuracy because the

 Information gain

 <img width="748" alt="information gain" src="https://user-images.githubusercontent.com/42951188/48195645-2d9ca500-e38b-11e8-91e1-cc638a9bcfe1.png">

-Based on the results above we can see that both have identical results which is
+It is quite interesting that we get the same accuracy on our models.
+However, it is worth noting that the two algorithms are a little worse than our other models.
+However, they are still 'fairly ok' and is useful in some sense.

 ### KNN